Islandora-Collaboration-Group/icg_csv_import/README.md

 ICG CSV Import Module

-This module is designed to ingest a single CSV file containing one or more object records, with each record representing the MODS metadata and related information required to create one Islandora/Fedora object.
+This module is designed to ingest a single CSV file containing one or more object records, with each record representing the MODS metadata, binary data files, and related information that are required to create one Islandora/Fedora object.

+-Currently the module ingests only objects composed of one binary data file.
+It does not ingest objects such as two-image postcards, books, and so on.

 -All bugs, feature requests and improvement suggestions are tracked at the [DuraSpace JIRA](https://jira.duraspace.org/browse/ISLANDORA).-